• Menu

 In those cases, I always compare and decide depending on comfort level and price sensitivity.

-For example on my trip to Canada last year I booked into Premium Economy for £1100 from Doha to Toronto, the flight in economy was about £900+.
+For example on my trip to Canada last year I booked into Premium Economy for £1100 from Doha to Toronto, the flight in the economy was about £900+.
 For an almost 20 hour journey, I was definitely glad I checked the prices for both options.

-Plus you do receive extra Avios and I did manage to get Silver status with BA which comes handy with free extra baggage, priority boarding, lounge access and extra Avios earned.
+Plus you do receive extra Avios and I did manage to get Silver status with BA which comes in handy with free extra baggage, priority boarding, lounge access and extra Avios earned.
 Things I do value when I travel frequently.

 One trick I personally use to save money when travelling currently from the Middle East to London is to book flights from London to the Middle East as they are much cheaper, sometimes even half price!